Skip to main content

 About SAIT

 Established in 1916, SAIT was the first of its kind, publicly funded technical school in North America.
-As a global leader in applied education and research — serving nearly 40,000 students annually — SAIT offers certificate, diploma, post diploma, apprenticeship and applied degree programs, baccalaureate degrees, corporate training and more than 1,000 continuing education courses, along with four dedicated, award-winning areas of research and capacity for new and emerging research.
-Curriculum and research priorities are developed through industry partnerships to ensure graduates have the skills and knowledge required to fulfill the demand for talent.
-SAIT is honoured to be recognized by Mediacorp Canada Inc. as one of Alberta’s Top Employers for 2024, and to be ranked fourth by Research Infosource Inc. in the Top 50 Research Colleges in Canada for 2024.
-CEOWORLD Magazine ranked the SAIT School of Business #53 on the list of Best Business Schools in the World for 2025, and the School of Hospitality and Tourism placed #13 on their list of Best Hospitality and Hotel Management Schools in the World for 2025.
+As a global leader in applied education, SAIT serves 40,000 students annually.
+SAIT offers baccalaureate and applied degree programs, diplomas, certificates, apprenticeship programs and more than 550 continuing education and corporate training courses, and specializes in four award-winning areas of applied research.
+Curriculum and research priorities are developed through industry partnerships to meet workforce needs and build capacity for innovation province-wide.
+SAIT is recognized by Mediacorp Canada Inc. as one of Alberta’s Top Employers (2024) and by Research Infosource Inc. as fourth among the Top 50 Research Colleges in Canada (2024).
+SAIT is ranked #53 on CEOWORLD Magazine’s list of Best Business Schools and #13 on the list of Best Hospitality and Hotel Management Schools in the World for 2025.

 Oki, Âba wathtech, Danit'ada, Tawnshi, Hello.